xccui/flink/docs/dev/table/sql.md

   </thead>
   <tbody>
     <tr>
-      <td><strong>Inner Equi-join</strong><br>
+      <td><strong>Inner Equi-Join</strong><br/>
         <span class="label label-primary">Batch</span>
         <span class="label label-primary">Streaming</span>
       </td>
       <td>
         <p>Currently, only equi-joins are supported, i.e., joins that have at least one conjunctive condition with an equality predicate.
 Arbitrary cross or theta joins are not supported.</p>
-        <p><b>Note:</b> The order of joins is not optimized.
-Tables are joined in the order in which they are specified in the FROM clause.
-Make sure to specify tables in an order that does not yield a cross join (Cartesian product) which are not supported and would cause a query to fail.</p>
 {% highlight sql %}
 SELECT *
 FROM Orders INNER JOIN Product ON Orders.productId = Product.id
 {% endhighlight %}
+        <p><b>Note:</b> The order of joins is not optimized.
+Tables are joined in the order in which they are specified in the FROM clause.
+Make sure to specify tables in an order that does not yield a cross join (Cartesian product) which are not supported and would cause a query to fail.
-        <p><b>Note:</b> For streaming queries the required state to compute the query result might grow infinitely depending on the number of distinct input rows.
+        Besides, for streaming queries the required state to compute the query result might grow infinitely depending on the number of distinct input rows.
 Please provide a query configuration with valid retention interval to prevent excessive state size.
 See <a href="streaming.html">Streaming Concepts</a> for details.</p>
       </td>
     </tr>
     <tr>
-      <td><strong>Outer Equi-join</strong><br>
+      <td><strong>Outer Equi-Join</strong><br/>
         <span class="label label-primary">Batch</span>
         <span class="label label-primary">Streaming</span>
         <span class="label label-info">Result Updating</span>
       </td>
       <td>
         <p>Currently, only equi-joins are supported, i.e., joins that have at least one conjunctive condition with an equality predicate.
 Arbitrary cross or theta joins are not supported.</p>
-        <p><b>Note:</b> The order of joins is not optimized.
-Tables are joined in the order in which they are specified in the FROM clause.
-Make sure to specify tables in an order that does not yield a cross join (Cartesian product) which are not supported and would cause a query to fail.</p>
 {% highlight sql %}
 SELECT *
 FROM Orders LEFT JOIN Product ON Orders.productId = Product.id